 Mapped: Dozens of ‘blue wall’ councils being targeted by tactical voters

-Exclusive: Research shows 39 Tory-held councils in south where left-leaning vote outstrips right-wing parties
+Exclusive: Research shows there are 39 Tory-held councils in the South where the left-leaning vote outstrips the vote for right-wing parties

-Campaigners calling for tactical voting in the upcoming local elections have revealed the “blue wall” councils in the south of England where the move could overturn a Conservative majority.
+Campaigners calling for tactical voting in the forthcoming local elections have revealed the “blue wall” councils in the South of England where the strategy could overturn a Conservative majority.

-Rishi Sunak’s party is braced to lose around 1,000 council seats at England’s May elections – but experts think tactical voting could make the results even worse.
+Rishi Sunak’s party is braced to lose around 1,000 council seats at England’s May elections – but experts think tactical voting could make the results even worse for the Tories.

-Research by the campaign group Compass – shared with The Independent – shows there are 39 councils in the “blue wall” where the Tories won overall control with less than 50 per cent of the vote.
+Research by the campaign group Compass – shared with The Independent – shows there are 39 councils in blue wall areas in which the Tories won overall control with less than 50 per cent of the vote.

-The centre-left group has dubbed these areas “tragedy” councils because a Tory candidate triumphed despite the combined left-leaning vote being higher than votes for right-wing parties.
+The centre-left group has dubbed these areas “tragedy” councils, referring to the fact that a Tory candidate triumphed despite the total number of votes for left-wing parties being higher than the number for right-wing parties.

-The group has highlighted where left-leaning voters will have the best chance of defeating the Tories in their local area – with most of the key marginal councils in the leafy home counties of the south-east.
+The group has highlighted where left-leaning voters will have the best chance of defeating the Tories in their local area – with most of the key marginal councils being in the leafy home counties of the South East.

-Canterbury, Ashford, Harlow, East Hampshire, West Berkshire, Mid Sussex, East Hertfordshire, Basildon and Braintree are among the key marginals where tactical voting by Labour, Liberal Democrat and Green voters could change council control.
+Canterbury, Ashford, Harlow, East Hampshire, West Berkshire, Mid Sussex, East Hertfordshire, Basildon and Braintree are among the key marginals where tactical voting by Labour, Liberal Democrat and Green voters could change who has control of the local authority.

-Compass says it “dispels the myth” of the safe Tory council in the affluent south, as the Tories often only win majorities in their so-called heartlands because the progressive vote is split.
+Compass said it “dispels the myth” of the safe Tory council in the affluent South, as the Tories often only win majorities in their so-called heartlands because the progressive vote is split.

 “But there are signs in the last few years that tactical voting is necessary,” she added.
 “I think you’re going to see it at the local elections this year, and in a big way at the general election.
 We’re pointing out that the Tories are weaker in places you wouldn’t expect.”

-Local groups have produced tactical voting recommendations giving ward-by-ward guidance on who voters should back to replace the Tories with progressive councillors.
+Local groups have produced tactical voting recommendations, giving ward-by-ward guidance on who voters should back if they wish to replace the Tories with progressive councillors.

-Compass says its local groups are also having discussions with Labour, Lib Dem and Green organisers ahead of the local elections – and the upcoming general election – to reach agreements about shifting campaign resources to wherever candidates are best placed to win.
+Compass said its local groups are also having discussions with Labour, Lib Dem and Green organisers ahead of the local elections – and the forthcoming general election – aimed to reach agreements on shifting campaign resources to whichever candidate is best placed to win.

-“Progressives are getting wilier, getting more organised, and they’re also getting more trusting of each other,” says Foley.
-“Co-operation is happening at a local level – but a lot of it is under the radar because the national parties still want to be seen running in absolutely every seat.”
+“Progressives are getting wilier, getting more organised, and they’re also getting more trusting of each other,” said Ms Foley.
+“Cooperation is happening at a local level – but a lot of it is under the radar, because the national parties still want to be seen running in absolutely every seat.”

-Elections expert Prof Sir John Curtice thinks there was increasing evidence of anti-Tory tactical voting at last year’s local elections and recent by-elections, arguing that it was a worrying sign for Mr Sunak’s party.
+Elections expert Professor Sir John Curtice thinks there was evidence of an increase in anti-Tory tactical voting at last year’s local elections and recent by-elections, arguing that it is a worrying sign for Mr Sunak’s party.

 “The crucial question is how big a factor tactical voting is,” he told The Independent.
 “If it happens [in a big way], then the Tory party could lose well over 1,000 seats in May.”